blahajjessie/kakaw/api-docs/interface/host-http.md

 - `:id:` the id of the game that should be sent

 #### Description:
 Returns all player names with their respective score and all their correct answers after the game has finished.

 #### Server Event:
-None
+Sends the end of game results to all players also

 #### Response:
 `{ok: bool, err?: string, results: Leaderboard[]}`
 - `ok` is a message stating whether the results succeeded
 - `err` is a message indicating some reason that it may have failed
 - `results` is an array of [Leaderboard](###leaderboard) objects
+- `correctness`(number[]) : An array of the score that each player got, in percent (TODO)

 ## Get Export
 #### Description: